Chicago IL 60606

 Amy Kosanovich Dickerson

-Amy represents educational institutions, including public school districts, charter schools, private schools and higher education institutions, in a variety of general education law matters.
-Amy counsels clients in the areas of special education, student rights, student discipline, school board policy and governance, and a wide range of labor and employment matters.
+Amy represents educational institutions, including public school districts, charter schools, private schools, and higher education institutions, in a variety of education law matters.
+Amy counsels clients in labor and employment, special education, student rights, student discipline, and school board policy and governance.
 Amy represents public school districts in individual educational program (IEP) meetings, due process matters, and residency and discipline hearings.
-She also represents clients in state and federal court litigation and before the U.S. Department of Education Office for Civil Rights and various Illinois state agencies.
+She also represents clients in state and federal court litigation and before the U.S. Department of Education Office for Civil Rights and the Illinois Attorney General’s Office.
+In the past year, she has worked for nearly 40 school districts.

-Amy is recognized by Illinois Super Lawyers as a Rising Star in Schools and Education (2012 and 2013).
-Amy is an active member of the Illinois Council of School Law Attorneys and the National Council of School Law Attorneys.
-She is also a member of the American, Illinois State and Chicago Bar Associations.
-She also serves as a faculty member for Loyola’s Childlaw Trial Practice course, and has previously served as a legal writing professor.
+Amy is recognized by Illinois Super Lawyers as a Rising Star in Schools and Education Law (2012-2013).
+Amy is an active member of the Illinois Council of School Attorneys and the National Council of School Attorneys and frequently speaks on education law topics at Illinois State Bar Association events.
+She is also a member of the American, Illinois State, and Chicago Bar Associations.
+She serves as a faculty member for Loyola’s Childlaw Trial Practice course, and has previously served as a legal writing professor.

-Amy participates in various community interest initiatives with Franczek Radelet, and leads the Firm’s Education Law Practicum program with Loyola University Chicago School of Law.
+Amy participates in various community interest initiatives with Franczek Radelet, including the Lawyers in the Classroom Program, and leading the Firm’s Education Law Practicum program with Loyola University Chicago School of Law.
 Amy enjoys running and participating in Chicago’s various races to benefit children and youth organizations.
 She also stays busy keeping up with her twin daughters.

 - View All »